 You can also go ahead with body piercings but without overdoing them since it can get confusing with the punk style.
 Modern-day bad boys wear sunglasses, metallic jewelry, scarves, and belts just to layer their outfit and give a holistic look without losing the plot and making it a costume.

 Bad Boy Jeans

 Bad boys love clothing that are ripped and distressed.
-Whether you’re going for denim or leather, make sure it’s rugged, classic and effortless.
-They hardly go for cotton pants but when they absolutely have to, their choice of clothing are chinos or cotton shorts, sometimes even track pants.
+Whether you’re going for denim or leather, make sure it’s rugged, classic, and effortless.
+They hardly go for cotton pants but when they absolutely have to, their choice of clothing is chinos or cotton shorts, sometimes even track pants.

 Don’t get too caught in black; despite being the most dominant choice of color, bad boys also wear bold and dark colors like navy, charcoal and distressed browns.
 Thus, don’t feel too limited in your own space since you have room to explore and express.

 Bad Boy Leather Jacket

 Add oomph to your attire by wearing the most essential component of bad boy style: a black leather jacket.
 Leather jackets, regardless of the color black, are an important part of a bad boy look.
 Thus, make sure you have biker jackets, aviator or bomber jackets, and sports coats in your wardrobe.